 I use Moroccan seasoning for this recipe from the cooking aisle at the shops.
-The intent of this recipe is for an easy recipe that doesn’t take too long to bring together.
+The intent of this recipe is for a quick and easy recipe that doesn’t take too long to bring together.
 For that reason when I make this I buy the seasoning ready made.
-I encourage you to try that to get maximum flavour with minimal fuss for this recipe.
+I encourage you to try that for a minimal fuss dinner.

 What is Moroccan seasoning made of?